- Suspect: Tavor Tom, 18

 A federal grand jury indicted him eight days later on July 9, 2019, on a charge of second-degree murder.
 His case is pending.

 At 10 a.m., July 2, 2019, the victim was found dead in her house by her father.
-Sometime during that same morning, Tavor Tom was found in the victim’s Jeep Cherokee, after he crashed into a fence in front of a church in Nenahnezad.
+Sometime during that same morning, Tavor Tom, of Shiprock, was found in the victim’s Jeep Cherokee, after he crashed into a fence in front of a church in Nenahnezad.
 Navajo Nation police officers found a bloody knife in the car, FBI agent Cary Cahoon wrote in an affidavit for an arrest warrant.

 FBI agent Kalon Fancher interviewed Tom and advised him he did not have to speak with him, but Cahoon did not write if Fancher told Tom his Miranda rights.